Mohamed-ElGemeie/Exploratory-analysis-on-Thanaweya-Amma-students-grades-2021/README.md

 Feel free to fork the code and find more insight!

-_Check this project's [Documentation/Research ](https://github.com/Mohamed-ElGemeie/Exploratory-analysis-on-Thanaweya-Amma-students-grades-2021/blob/main/Documentation-Math201.pdf) on github for more information_
+Check this project's _[Documentation/Research ](https://github.com/Mohamed-ElGemeie/Exploratory-analysis-on-Thanaweya-Amma-students-grades-2021/blob/main/Documentation-Math201.pdf)_ on github for more information about the found insights

 <!-- Contributors -->